15 Money Hacks to Save Money for Your Next Holiday

 6. Stream your movies (instead of going to the theatre)

 Movie theatre tickets—not to mention popcorn and drinks—don’t constitute a cheap night out.
 Save your cash by streaming a movie at home, and making all of the snacks you want!
+You can even invite your friends over and make a night of it.

 The best part?
 You don’t even have to get dressed up to go out.